Constraining the potential of the Milky Way using stellar streams and the Inverse Time Integration method: N -Body simulation of the M68 stellar stream

 \subsection{Milky Way potential model}

 We define the Milky Way potential model in terms of \texttt{galpy} densities and potentials because we use this library throughout this paper to compute the angle-action coordinates of the stars.
 The model of the Galaxy consists of three axisymmetric components: A spherical bulge modelled with a \texttt{PowerSphericalPotentialwCutoff} which includes an exponential cut-off, a disc with one \texttt{MiyamotoNagaiPotential} \citep{1975PASJ...27..533M} component, and a spherical dark halo following a Navarro, Frenk \& White \citep[NFW,][]{1996ApJ...462..563N} density profile modelled with a \texttt{TriaxialNFWPotential}.
 The density and potential models and their parameters are listed in Table~\ref{MW_table}.
-This model is similar to \texttt{BovyMWPotential2014} \citep{2015ApJS..216...29B} but with a dark halo that is about 20 per cent more massive.
+This model is similar to \texttt{BovyMWPotential2014} \citep{2015ApJS..216...29B}, but with a dark halo that is about 20 per cent more massive.
+Such a mass increase improves the fit of the simulated M68 stellar stream to the observed data (\citetalias{2019MNRAS.488.1535P}).
 The combination of the three components gives an overall oblate potential, but converges to spherical with increasing distance from the disc.